Erlang-Enclave-Thesis/sgx-erlang-extension/graphene/README.md

 # Erlang with Graphene

+The files in this directory shows our progress with BEAM in Graphene, buildable with the Makefile.
+We also provide a Dockerfile to build Graphene itself in Docker.

-Although the vital syscalls seems to be supported in Graphene the use of MPMC in BEAM hinders Graphene support.
+Although the vital syscalls seems to be supported in Graphene, the use of MPMC in BEAM hinders Graphene support!

 ## Prequisites

-Get and install Graphene: [../documentation/graphene-setup.md](../documentation/graphene-setup.md)
+Install Graphene.
+This can be done as per our instructions in [../documentation/graphene-setup.md](../documentation/graphene-setup.md), or by using our [Dockerfile](building-graphene/Dockerfile) to build in Docker.
+When testing Graphene we built it by the first method, without Docker.

 ## Our Implementation

-See [erlang/](erlang/) and especially the Makefile therein.

-However, this cannot work right now due to the use of MPMC in BEAM.
+#### Regular build

+`GRAPHENEDIR=/home/ericsson/graphene SGX=1 make`

+#### Debug build

+`GRAPHENEDIR=/home/ericsson/graphene SGX=1 DEBUG=1 make`

+#### Run after building

+`SGX=1 /home/ericsson/graphene/Runtime/pal_loader erlexec.manifest`

 ## Current Status